FahadHussain6688/Weather-APP/README.md

 - GUI built with Tkinter
 - Error handling for invalid inputs

-Features include a modern, theme-switchable interface and weather icons for a clean user experience.
+A modern, theme-switchable interface and weather icons for a clean user experience.

 ## Setup